mnfst/website/content/integrations/render.md

 This will generate a manifest/backend.yml file and install the necessary dependencies.

-### 1. Run Manifest
+### 2. Run Manifest

-Then, launch the backend locally:
+Before setting up for production, let’s first see how our backend behaves locally.
+To do that, run:

 ```bash
 npm run manifest